Ssemaganda-George/Js_game/README.md

 # Js_game
-This repo has a basic javascript game for learning Js
+This repo has a basic javascript game for learning Js.